BryanSchuetz/jekyll-deploy-gh-pages/README.md

+> **This action has to be updated from the original beta version of actions to the new beta version, hopefully this will happen soon.

 # A GitHub Action for Custom Jekyll Builds on GitHub Pages

 A GitHub Action for building and deploying a Jekyll repo back to its `gh-pages` branch.